-In 1+1 Unidirectional architectures (with or without APS), the selector is set entirely according to the highest priority local request.
+In 1+1 unidirectional architectures (with or without APS), the selector is set entirely according to the highest priority local request.
 This is a single-phase switch.

-In 1+1 Bidirectional architectures, the normal traffic signal will be selected from the protection entity when the outgoing "Requested Signal" and the incoming "Bridged Signal" both indicate normal traffic signal "1" (The incoming "Bridged Signal" should always indicate "1" in this architecture).
-This is a two-phase switch, as the far end does not switch until the APS bytes indicating that a bidirectional switch is initiated by the near end arrives.
+In 1+1 bidirectional architectures, the normal traffic signal will be selected from the protection entity when the outgoing "Requested Signal" and the incoming "Bridged Signal" both indicate Normal traffic Signal "1" (The incoming "Bridged Signal" should always indicate "1" in this architecture).
+The far end does not switch until the APS bytes indicating that a bidirectional switch is initiated by the near-end arrives.
+This is also a single-phase switch.